- Forms and Publications

 In Wisconsin, how many children have been lead poisoned over the last ten years?

 During the years 2001 to 2013, the number of children tested for lead poisoning remained static from 2004 to 2006 at about 80,000 children per year and then increased in 2007 through 2011 to more than 100,000 children annually.
 Since then the number of children under age 6 tested for lead started to decline again.
-Click on the link below to view the graph.
+View the graph.

-The time trend for the number of children found to be lead poisoned (10 mcg/dL) was on the decline from 2000 to 2013; however, looking at the number of children at the lower reference value of 5 mcg/dL, the increase in the number of children is sizeable.
-Click on the link below to view the graph.
+The number of children found to be lead poisoned (10 mcg/dL) was on the decline from 2000 to 2013; however, looking at the number of children at the lower reference value of 5 mcg/dL, the increase in the number of children is sizeable.
+View the graph.

 Get Your House Tested.
 Get Your Kids Tested.
 Get the Facts.